Learn how to sew a hat with this DIY tutorial. Free sewing pattern template included to make a hat customized for you.

 Let’s start by talking about the parts of a hat, as shown below.
 There are really only 3 main parts – the crown, the side band, and the brim.

-And here I have a crown template.
-When you download it, it looks like this:
+So, here I have a crown template pattern.
+When you download the pdf and print it, it looks like this:

 It has crown sizes 24 1/2″ all the way down to 19 1/2″.
 Which means that you could use it for babies up to grown men.
 But first let’s talk about how to use it.

-Depending on the hat style, you may want the crown about the same size as the head circumference (like the flat brim hat I made here), slightly smaller than the head circumference (like this rain bucket hat was) or larger than the head circumference (like how you gather in the crown of a chef’s hat).
+Depending on the hat style, you may want the crown about the same size as the head circumference (like the flat brim hat shown in this post), slightly smaller (like this rain bucket hat was) or larger (like how you gather in the crown of a chef’s hat).

 In general, you’ll want to measure the person’s head and add 1/2″ (this is for the thickness the brim seams will add), then choose the size of the crown based on that.
-For example, my husband’s head measured 22 1/4″, so adding 1/2″ that gave me 22 3/4″, so I went with the 23″ template.
-BUT that doesn’t mean that the crown was 23″ – because of seam allowances.
-So when measured in 1/2″ (the seam allowance I used) the crown gets smaller.
-Like the image below.
+For example, my husband’s head measured 22 1/4″, so adding 1/2″ that gave me 22 3/4″, so I went with the 23″ template to start.

 For example, I started with a 4″ x 23″ rectangle.
-Then I overlapped each piece 1/4″ so that the top of my side band was 21″ and the bottom was still 23″.
+Do a bit of math: 23 (crown) – 21 (head circumference) = 2, 2 divided by 8 (number of cuts in band) = 0.25 or 1/4.
+I overlapped each piece 1/4″ so that the top of my side band was 21″ and the bottom was still 23″.
 Add seam allowances all around the side band, and you’ve got your side band piece.

 To draft the brim, first you need to decide if you want a flat brim or a shaped brim.
 In this case I went with flat, and drafting that is as easy as determining the brim width (in this case I started with 5 1/2″ because the hubs said he wanted a really wide brim, but after showing it to him, ended up doing 4 inches as the brim, including the seam allowances.
 Don’t forget to add a seam allowance to the inside of the brim when you cut that circle out.

-Once your brim is drafted, here’s your cut list:
+Once your pattern is drafted, here’s your cut list:

 - Two brims of main fabric and at least 2 of interfacing